WHAT IT'S ABOUT:

 The queen is rarely depicted in a sympathetic light.
 When Prince Harry and Meghan Markle stepped down from royal duties this year, many criticised Her Majesty's decision and passed her off as unforgiving and cold, just as they did upon Princess Diana's death in August 1997.

-As a royal reporter, it was refreshing to see Being The Queen ahead of its release – the documentary premieres on 15 November 2020 on National Geographic (DStv 181) – and the monarch's unbending dedication to royal duty.
+As a royal reporter, it was refreshing to see Being The Queen ahead of its release – the documentary premieres on 15 November 2020 and will repeat on 17 January 2021 at 21:on National Geographic (DStv 181) – and the monarch's unbending dedication to royal duty.

 The documentary, by Emmy and Peabody Award-winning filmmaker Tom Jennings, follows Her Majesty from her early days as Princess Elizabeth to the moment she ascended the throne, and shows the struggles she has endured through the very many scandals that have hit the royal family.